bretep/webcast-auto-conf/README.md

 1. RTMP URL and Stream
 2. Video bitrate
 3. Audio bitrate

+## Will installing this firmware reset all my settings?
+No, all settings are left untouched.
+The only time a setting is changed is if all of the following are true:
+ - __Auto configuration__ is enalbed
+ - A valid __Auto configuration URL__ is configured
+ - The __Auto configuration URL__ tells my firmware to change any of the above 3 settings. (my firmware checks this URL every 10 seconds)

 ## How to install
 1. Configure the network settings as required for your meeting house using the instructions that